-A user account is a user that has partial control of the computer and often cannot make changes to other users on the computer.
-A user account should be used for everyday home tasks, such as editing photos and browsing the web.
+A standard user account is a user that has partial control of the computer and often cannot make changes to other users on the computer.
+A standard user account should be used for everyday home tasks, such as editing photos and browsing the web.

 An administrator account is a user that has complete control of the computer and can make changes that affect other users of the computer, like installing programs and accessing all files on a computer.